 A Ritchie Boy is a human story of a hero, inspired by a very real person who, like all of those soldiers he fought with, never really shared his remarkable life with the world.
 These immigrant soldiers are a metaphor for the many others who have helped to make this country honorable and strong.

-As a bookseller who curates and hosts about ninety book-related events every year, I was recently on an American Bookseller Association conference panel for debut authors that was focused on how to have successful author events.
+As a bookseller who has curated and hosted about ninety book-related events every year, I was on an American Bookseller Association conference panel for debut authors that was focused on how to have successful author events.
 My very first point to the authors in the audience was to take advantage of one’s home team—in other words, hold events in the city where you live, where you have family, friends, and an established network.

-I will be a featured author for a September 2020 Gramercy Books author evening shortly after A Ritchie Boy is released.
-I will be in conversation with someone in our community, similar to the way I pair visiting authors with a local expert aligned with their topic or with another author, to make for a more interesting program for the audience.
-I grew up in Columbus, moved away for only fifteen years, and have been back since 1987.
-I’ve been extremely involved in the community and I know a lot of folks.
-While we were planning to hold my September launch at an offsite venue with whom Gramercy Books often partners, in this time of Covid-19 we have been live streaming our events and will do the same for my book launch.
-It will be held on the planned date and time—September 15 at 7:00 pm.
-I will be in conversation with distinguished Ohio State University historian Dr. Robin Judd, an expert in modern European and Jewish history and also the U.S. Editor of The Journal of Modern Jewish Studies.
-Registration for the event will be through Eventbrite and it will be hosted on Zoom Webinar.
+I had planned to be a featured author for a September 2020 Gramercy Books author evening shortly after A Ritchie Boy was released and to be in conversation with someone in our community, similar to the way I pair visiting authors with a local expert aligned with their topic or with another author, to make for a more interesting program for the audience.
+In this time of Covid-19, we have been live streaming our events and we did the same for my book launch, which was held on September 15.